ASTUTELY · SERVICES · 07

 How early is too early to start SEO? +

 There's no such thing as too early.
-Even pre-launch, you can do keyword research, plan your site architecture around search intent, and make sure your technical foundations are right.
+Even before you launch, you can do keyword research, plan your site around what your customers search, and make sure the foundations are right.
 The earlier you start, the sooner compounding kicks in.

-Yes — for the right terms.
-New sites can't compete on high-authority terms immediately, but there are always low-competition keywords with real search volume that are genuinely rankable from day one.
+Yes, for the right terms.
+New sites can't compete on the big head terms immediately, but there are always lower-competition keywords with real search volume that are genuinely rankable from day one.
 We find those first, build authority through them, and use that foundation to climb.

 How much should a startup budget for SEO? +

 It depends on your stage and goals.
-We work with startups at various stages — from a focused audit and strategy to full monthly execution.
+We work with startups at all sorts of stages, from a focused audit and strategy to full monthly execution.
 Every engagement starts with an audit, which gives you a clear picture of what's needed and what it'll cost before you commit to anything ongoing.

 Should we focus on SEO or paid ads first? +